jsvan/-glish/README.md

 28) welsh	cy

 Some languages are better supported than others, depending on the community behind wiktionary.
 Some languages have most vocab words present, others have many missing.
+Written in vanilla javascript/html/css, with python for datascraping.

 TO INSTALL:
 1) Download/unzip code